mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 9       | ALABAMA DEVIL    | Horror        | 12           |
 | 10      | ALADDIN CALENDAR | Sports        | 23           |

+These look the same and they are both 958 rows.
+To be certain, I downloaded both my table and Danny's and compared them in excel.
+They are 100% identical.
+(By the way, if someone know how to do this in SQL, please tell me!)